Evaluation for Adults

 What is Assessed in Adults

-Assessment typically includes alignment and spacing, bite relationships, tooth wear patterns, periodontal health, root position, and functional findings that may affect treatment planning.
-Attention is given to biological boundaries that influence the rate and extent of tooth movement.
+Assessment typically includes alignment and spacing, bite relationships, tooth wear patterns, periodontal health, root position, and other findings relevant to orthodontic planning.

 Possible Treatment Pathways

-When treatment is indicated, care may proceed as a single continuous phase or as a staged approach, depending on alignment goals, bite relationships, and coordination with other dental treatment.
+When orthodontic treatment is indicated, care may proceed as a single continuous phase or as a staged approach, depending on alignment goals, bite relationships, and coordination with other dental treatment.

-In some cases, limited orthodontic treatment may be recommended to address specific concerns.
-In others, comprehensive correction may be appropriate.
-Decisions regarding scope and sequencing are individualized rather than based on age or appliance type.
+In some cases, limited orthodontic treatment may be appropriate to address specific concerns.
+In others, comprehensive correction may be recommended.

 Timing, Sequencing, and Coordination

-Treatment timing and sequencing are guided by clinical findings rather than a fixed timeline.
-Care may be coordinated with a general dentist or other dental providers when restorative planning, periodontal considerations, or functional concerns influence treatment decisions.
+Coordination with a general dentist or other dental providers may be recommended when restorative planning, periodontal considerations, or functional findings influence orthodontic decisions.

 When orthodontic treatment is not indicated, monitoring or alternative dental care may be advised.